APAODUQS/playwright-demo/browserstack/run-browserstack.md

 ]
 ```

-3. Run all Donda tests locally
+3. Run all tests locally
    `npm run test `

 ### Associate new tests with Browserstack